aspose-cells/Aspose.Cells-Doc-md/net/getting-started/how-to-run-aspose-cells-for-net6/_index.md

 - System.Security.Cryptography.Pkcs, 6.0.1.
 - System.Text.Encoding.CodePages, 4.7.0.

 In this way, you will use "SkiaSharp" as a dependency on your windows system for .Net6 project.
-Please note that currently SkiaSharp does not support formats such as EMF/TIFF in windows.
+Please note that currently SkiaSharp does not support formats such as EMF in windows.

 ## Run Aspose.Cells for .Net6 on Linux